bookmark_borderDream Team

 The author also goes into detail about Magic Johnson’s participation.
 Magic had announced only a year earlier at a press conference that he had tested positive for HIV and would have to end his active career.
 The expectation in the sports world at the time was that he didn’t have long to live.
 Still, there was never really any question whether Magic would participate in the Barcelona Olympics.
 While a possible return to the NBA before the 1992-93 season was discussed much more controversially (by Karl Malone, among others) and ultimately had to be cancelled, the Lakers star had the backing of his teammates here.
 Magic’s former archrival and later friend, Larry Bird, also went to Barcelona despite severe back problems and pain that subsequently ended his career.

 A highlight of the book is a detailed description of a practice game that took place before the start of the Olympic tournament.
-This game is a true myth in NBA circles and was described by participants as the best game they had ever attended.
+This game is a true myth in NBA circles and participants describe it as the best game they had ever attended.
 Since no press was allowed, there is only one video of this game (The caption of the chapter is “The Greatest Game That Nobody Ever Saw”), which was provided to Jack McCallum by Chuck Daly’s video coordinator.
 In this game, Team Jordan (Jordan, Malone, Ewing, Pippen, Bird) won against Team Magic (Magic, Barkley, Robinson, Mullin, Laettner).
 The author describes the game and especially the trash talk between Jordan and Magic very accurately and even provides a box score at the end.

 As I said, there was little to report from the games during the tournament itself, but there are some nice anecdotes.
 Jordan spent the night before the final game playing cards, shot a video for the NBA in the morning without sleep, played 18 rounds of golf before the gold medal game and then scored 22 points against Croatia.
 There are also some very funny anecdotes about Barkley, when he repeatedly drove the security service up the wall by escaping from them and wandering alone through Barcelona’s nightlife.
 McCallum knows these stories not just from hearsay.
 He was there himself in Barcelona and during the preparations in Monte Carlo, even staying in the same hotel as the players and playing golf with some of them in his spare time.